-Need-based awards First-time Full-time Freshmen Full-time Undergrad (including freshmen) Less than full-time undergrad a) Number of degree-seeking undergraduate students (CDS Item B1 if reporting on Fall 2001 cohort) 488 1761 0 b) Number of students in line a who were financial aid applicants (include applicants for all types of aid) 204 610 c) Number of students in line b who were determined to have financial need 131 474 d) Number of students in line c who received any financial aid 129 472 e) Number of students in line d who received any need-based gift aid 96 341 f) Number of students in line d who received any need-based self-help aid 40 211 g) Number of students in line d who received any non-need-based gift aid 34 112 h) Number of students in line d whose need was fully met (exclude PLUS loans and private alternative loans).
-115 398 i) On average, the percentage of need that was met of students who received any need-based aid.
+Need-based awards First-time Full-time Freshmen Full-time Undergrad (including freshmen) Less than full-time undergrad a) Number of degree-seeking undergraduate students (CDS Item B1 if reporting on Fall 2002 cohort) 454 1,738 0 b) Number of students in line a who were financial aid applicants (include applicants for all types of aid) 207 614 c) Number of students in line b who were determined to have financial need 145 510 d) Number of students in line c who were awarded any financial aid 138 503 e) Number of students in line d who were awarded any need-based gift aid 108 383 f) Number of students in line d who were awarded any need-based self-help aid 54 229 g) Number of students in line d who were awarded any non- need-based gift aid 51 138 h) Number of students in line d whose need was fully met (exclude PLUS loans and private alternative loans).
+130 487 i) On average, the percentage of need that was met of students who were awarded any need-based aid.
 Exclude any resources that were awarded to replace EFC (PLUS loans and private alternative loans).
 99% 99% j) The average financial aid package of those in line d.
-Exclude any resources that were awarded to replace EFC (PLUS loans and private alternative loans.) \$16,983 \$16,928 k) Average need-based gift award of those in line d who received a need-based gift award. \$16,318 \$14,773 l) Average need-based self-help award (excluding PLUS loans and private alternative loans) of those in line d who received need-based self-help. \$2,848 \$4,900 m) Average need-based loan (excluding PLUS loans and private alternative loans) of those in line d who received a need-based loan. \$2,322 \$4,029 H2A.
-Number of enrolled student receiving non-need-based grants and Scholarships: list the number of degree-seeking full-time and less-tha-full-time undergraduates who had no financial need and who received non-need-based gift aid.
+Exclude any resources that were awarded to replace EFC ( PLUS loans and private alternative loans.) \$21,983 \$20,923 k) Average need-based gift award of those in line d who were awarded a need-based gift award. \$16,969 \$17,829 l) Average need-based self-help award (excluding PLUS loans and private alternative loans) of those in line d who were awarded need-based self-help. \$3,601 \$4,993 m) Average need-based loan (excluding PLUS loans and private alternative loans) of those in line d who were awarded a need-based loan. \$2,931 \$4,307 H2A.
+Number of enrolled student receiving non-need-based grants and Scholarships: list the number of degree-seeking full-time and less-than-full-time undergraduates who had no financial need and who were awarded non-need-based gift aid.
 Numbers should reflect the cohort receiving the dollars reported in H1.
-Note: In the chart below, students may be counted in more than one row, and full-time freshmen should also be counted as full-time undergraduates.
-130 391 n) Number of students in line a who had no financial need who received non-need-based aid (exclude those \$7,834 391 \$8,162 n) Number of students in line a who had no financial need who received non-need-based aid (exclude those receiving athletic awards and tuition benefits)
+Note: In the chart below, students may be counted in more than one row, and full-time freshmen should also be counted as full-time undergraduates. n) Number of students in line a who had no financial need who were awarded non-need-based aid ( exclude those receiving athletic awards and tuition benefits ) 107 385 o) Average award to students in line (n) \$6,557 \$8,663 p) Number of students in line a who were awarded a non-need-based athletic award NA NA q) Average non-need-based athletic award to those in line (p) NA NA II .
+H Ī